droidian-dipper/droidian-kernel-xiaomi-dipper/README.md

 ---
 ```
 (host)$ docker run -v $PACKAGES_DIR:/buildd -v $KERNEL_DIR:/buildd/sources -it quay.io/droidian/build-essential:bullseye-amd64 bash # Still on host
-(docker)$ RELENG_HOST_ARCH="arm64" releng-build-package
+(docker)$ cd /buildd/sources/ && RELENG_HOST_ARCH="arm64" releng-build-package
 ```
 If everything goes well, built packages will be located in ~/droidian/packages/ directory.

-If there are any issues, please notify me in [Telegram Group](https://t.me/DroidianLinux).
+If there are any issues, please contact me in [Telegram Group](https://t.me/DroidianLinux).
 My nickname is @gnu_stallman.
 Or create issue on this repo.